WU-BIMAC/MicroMetaApp-React/CONTRIBUTING.md

 **This README file gives instructions for testing your code before opening a PR, please ensure you read these.**

 1. Fork the GitHub repository.
-2. Create a branch for your work based on the latest or develop branch.
-Unless you are targeting a specific release, it is best to work against develop.
+2. Create a branch for your work based on the main branch.
+Unless you are targeting a specific release, it is best to work against main.
 3. Make your commits, test your changes locally, and open a PR.
 4. Make sure you include details of the problem you are fixing and how to test your changes.
 5. We may need you to submit some test data.
 Please contact alex.rigano@umassmed.edu and we will get back to you with secure upload details.